patilraman/lib/README.md

 # lib
 elementary data types

+Step#1
-Source or inspiration
+Source or inspiration,
-Introduction to Algorithms
+"Introduction to Algorithms"
+base idea to be developed further for generic implementation( scalable )
 1. Graph Algoritms